linux-chenxing/linux-chenxing.org/blobs/ipl.md

 ## Second stage IPL loaded by the first stage IPL

-The header format is the same as the first stage IPL but the second 4 bytes are IPLC
+The header format is the same as the first stage IPL but the second 4 bytes are "IPLC"